mekanix/meka.rs/content/resume.md

   HTML/CSS, electronics, and audio production.
 - Managed IT infrastructure, including FreeBSD/Linux systems, ZFS, PF, and automation using Ansible.
-- Led research initiatives on FreeBSD kernel development, DSP/RT C++ environments, and audio/music systems.
+- Led research initiatives on FreeBSD kernel development, DSP/RT Rust/C++ environments, and audio/music systems.
 - Designed and implemented internal systems for virtualized environments and efficient resource management using CBSD/Reggae.